Flow control in microfluidic devices

 Finally, another limitation of this type of pressure control is the progressive change in the pressure drop as the liquid flow through one reservoir to the other, resulting in a linear decrease of the pressure drop with time.

 The simplest pressure generator is composed of a pressure source (compressor, bottle), a static membrane pressure regulator and a manometer to monitor the pressure value as regard to the atmosphere pressure.
-The robustness and precision of these systems highly depends on a good compatibility of all the components.
+The robustness and precision of these systems highly depend on a good compatibility of all the components.

 The major drawback of these systems is the fastness of response that is limited by the mechanic deformation of the tubing.
 But this ability to deform can be used in a smart way: tubing can easily be added to your setup to absorb and dampen the flow rate fluctuations before they affect your experiment.
-So pressure generator can be highly responsive by simply adjusting the experimental set-up.
-Another possibility to quickly change the pressure is the use of several pressure generators with a pressure multiplexor that can be computer-controlled and enable to switch from one pressure to another in a few µs.
+So a pressure generator can be highly responsive by simply adjusting the experimental set-up.
+Another possibility to quickly change the pressure is the use of several pressure generators with a pressure multiplexor that can be computer-controlled and allows to switch from one pressure to another in a few µs.

 Another possibility is to control the pressure using a set of electrovalves enslaved electronically to a pressure sensor.
 The advantage of this technology is the quick response that can be achieved with microvalves.
-The major drawback of two valves electronic pressure generators is the fluctuating pressure that is generated (a constant pressure is ensured by an alternative opening of the positive pressure vs. exhaust electrovalves so that the faster will be the system, the higher will be these fluctuations).
+The major drawback of two valve electronic pressure generators is the fluctuating pressure that is generated (a constant pressure is ensured by an alternative opening of the positive pressure vs. exhaust electrovalves so that the faster will be the system, the higher will be these fluctuations).

-This type of pressure regulator is well fitted for application requiring sophisticated pressure patterns (gradient or sinusoidal pressure variation for example), precision and fastness but may be fragile compared to static pressure regulators when overpressures or liquids enter the system.
+This type of pressure regulator is well fitted for applications requiring sophisticated pressure patterns (gradient or sinusoidal pressure variation for example), precision and fastness but may be fragile compared to static pressure regulators when overpressures or liquids enter the system.

 Syringe pumps are the first flow controller used in microfluidics.
-These systems were first developed for perfusion system in the medical field and were adopted by microfluidics scientists in their early developments.
+These systems were first developed for perfusion systems in the medical field and were adopted by microfluidics scientists in their early developments.
 The main advantage of syringe pumps is their capability to control the flow rate across microchannels independently of the fluidic resistance (the pressure automatically adapts to maintain the flow rate).

 The main drawback of syringe pumps is the development of pulsatile flows at low flow rates and the time required to stabilize the effective flow rates when the compliance of the tubing is not negligible.

-For example, when a tube of 10cm long and 0,5mm in diameter shows a 0,1% change in its internal diameter (+0,5µm) because of pressure rise of 1bar (flow rate of 0,03 µL in a microfluidic device of effective section of 10µm²), 1 min is necessary to obtain 66% of the final flow rate (5 min to get 99% and 10 min to get 99,99%).
+For example, when a tube of 10cm long and 0,5mm in diameter shows a 0,1% change in its internal diameter (+0,5µm) because of a pressure rise of 1bar (flow rate of 0,03 µL in a microfluidic device of effective section of 10µm²), 1 min is necessary to obtain 66% of the final flow rate (5 min to get 99% and 10 min to get 99,99%).

 Liquid pumps (peristaltic, piezo-electric)